Code4PuertoRico/contratospr-api/CONTRIBUTING.md

 - Create super user: `docker-compose exec web python manage.py createsuperuser`
 - open http://localhost:8000

-And you should be ready to go!
+And you should be ready to go! :tada:

 You can use this command to run tests on demand: `docker-compose run tests`